Who we are

 Our model of support is unique in that we provide seamless support for Clients.
 We work with them whilst still in prison and continue to support them for at least a year once they have become self-employed.
 Our Clients are intrinsically involved in the development of their idea for self-employment; we are not interested in imposing our ideas on them, but rather in facilitating their own.
 The Startup model has been developed with ex-offenders and offenders directly contributing ideas, helping plan services and developing a peer network of support.

-To date we have advised over 1000 prisoners and ex-offenders and supported 230 Clients into self-employment.
 Our Clients are inspirational.
-They have often surfaced from immense challenges and yet are already proving that they can become successfully self-employed whether they offer web design, plumbing, gardening, beauty or hairdressing services, commercial cleaning, sign writing, personal fitness training and more.
+They have often surfaced from immense challenges and yet are already proving that they can become successfully self-employed whether they offer web design, chocolate making, gardening, beauty or hairdressing services, commercial cleaning, sign writing, personal fitness training and more.

 We aim to ensure that our clients: